dlnorgaard/ffrsam/README.md

 4d074b213ee7        mariadb:latest      "docker-entrypoint.s…"   26 hours ago        Up 40 minutes             3306/tcp                ffrsam-db
 ```

-The following containers should be running: ffrsam-frontend, ffrsam-backend, ffrsam-db.
+The following containers should be running:

+- ffrsam-frontend
+- ffrsam-backend
+- ffrsam-db

+The application can be accessed via the p

 ## Troubleshooting